camatcode/ex_ftp/README.md

 Minio is a popular open-source, self-hosted alternative to AWS S3.

-LocalStack is a popular way to testing AWS without connecting to AWS.
+LocalStack is a popular way to test AWS without connecting to AWS.

 The only difference in config will be how you configure `ExAws`.